 All of our children have equal access to before school, lunchtime and after school clubs which develop engagement with the wider curriculum.
 Where necessary, we make accommodation and adaptation to meet the physical and learning needs of our children.
 Class trips are part of our curriculum and we aim for all children to benefit from them.
-No child is excluded from a trip because of SEN, disability or medical needs.
+No child is excluded from a trip because of SEN, disability or medical needs, but individual adaptations may be necessary to meet their needs.